GMKPoonLab/Ets-1/README.md

     - bash-scripts

       - Contains various analysis scripts (cpptraj and curves+) wrapped in shell enviorment.
 The cpptraj scripts are broken into two catagories (PCA and all other analysis), while the curves+ script is designed to run and parse the output of curves+.

+  - test
-Folder containing the associated input files (topologies and input coords), along with the tleap script used to prep them.
+    - Folder containing the associated input files (topologies and input coords), along with the tleap script used to prep them.